cdaringe/counsel/packages/counsel-copy/README.md

 # counsel-copy

-copy files/folders from a counsel project into a target project.
+copy files/folders from a counsel rule project into a target project.

 ## example